Relacibo/hyprmcsr/docs/jar-download.md

 - **Ninjabrain Bot** and **NinjaLink** are supported out of the box.
 - Their download sources are preconfigured in the default profile.
 - They are automatically started via the `onStart` section in your config, so you don't need to launch them manually.

-> For more information about the Ninjabrain Bot, see [linux-mcsr Ninjabrain Bot](https://its-saanvi.github.io/linux-mcsr/minecraft/ninjabrain.html).
->
 ## ModCheck

 - **ModCheck** is a tool to verify your Minecraft mods for speedrun legality.